-- Younger than 2 years old: four shots (at 2 months, 4 months, 6 months and then a booster between 12 to 15 months).
+- Younger than 2 years old: four shots (at 2 months, 4 months, 6 months, and then a booster between 12 and 15 months)

-- Older than 65 years old: one shot, which will last you the rest of your life.
+- 65 years old or older: two shots, which will last you the rest of your life

-- Between 2 and 65 years old: one shot if you have an immune system disorder or if you’re a smoker.
+- Between 2 and 64 years old: between one and three shots if you have certain immune system disorders or if you’re a smoker

 Some other things to keep in mind:

-- Both vaccines help prevent pneumococcal infections as well as complications like bacteremia and meningitis.
+- All vaccines help prevent pneumococcal complications like bacteremia and meningitis.

 - Don’t get the shots too close together.
-If your doctor recommends both, you’ll need to wait about six months in between each shot.
+Talk to your healthcare provider about when you’ll need to receive your next dose.

-- Check with your doctor to make sure you’re not allergic to any of the ingredients used to make these vaccines before getting either shot.
+- Check with your doctor to make sure you’re not allergic to any of the ingredients used to make these vaccines before getting your pneumonia shot.

 Not everyone should get these vaccines.
-Avoid PCV13 if you’ve had severe allergies in the past to:
+Avoid PCV shots if you’ve had severe allergies in the past to:

-- a vaccine made with diphtheria toxoid (such as DTaP)
+- any vaccines made with diphtheria toxoid (such as DTaP)

 - irritation, redness, or swelling where you were injected

-Rare but severe symptoms in babies can include:
+Rare but severe side effects in babies can be:

-The pneumonia shot is an effective way to help prevent pneumonia caused by a bacterial infection.
+The pneumonia shot is an effective way to help prevent complications caused by a bacterial infection.